 In order to help children with special educational needs, St Cuthbert's will adopt a graduated response.
 We will continually assess, plan, implement and review our approach to teaching all children.
 When a potential special educational need has been identified by the class teacher, an individualised assessment of need will begin.
 This will identify barriers to, and gaps in, learning which can then be addressed through a personalised approach.
 When any concern is initially noticed, it is the responsibility of the class teacher to take steps to address the issue.
-The class teacher, after discussion with the SENCO, will then provide support/intervention which is additional to those provided as part of the school's differentiated curriculum and the child will be given individual learning targets which will be applied within the learning environment.
-These targets will be monitored by the class teacher and teaching assistants within the class and reviewed formally with the SENCO, families/carers and young person.

-If no progress is noted after a review period of a term, the child may be added to the school SEND register with parental permission.
-School may need to consult external agencies for specialist help if the planned interventions are still not having an impact on the individual's progress.

-The school will record the steps taken to meet the needs of individual children through the use of a Support Plan and the SENCO will record this on the SEN Register.
+The class teacher, after discussion with the SENDCo, will then provide more targeted support/intervention which is additional to that provided as part of the school's universal offer and the child will be given individual learning targets.
+These targets will be monitored by the class teacher and teaching assistants within the class and reviewed formally with the SENDCo, families/carers and young person.
+If no progress is noted after a review period of a term, the child may be added to the school SEND register with parent/carer permission.
+School may need to consult external agencies for specialist help if the planned targeted support is still not having an impact on the individual's progress.
+The school will record the steps taken to meet the needs of individual children through the use of a Support Plan and the SENDCo will record this on the SEN Register.